Mobility Management Program

 A rule bar that is made up of 4 colors as an accent to the page design.

-MMP Mobility Management Training 6 youth with various disabilities at the OCTA bus stopAccess to affordable, reliable transportation is one of the cornerstones of independent living.
-Without transportation, people cannot get to and from jobs, medical services, and community resources.
+Access to affordable, reliable transportation is one of the cornerstones of independent living.
+Without transportation, people cannot get to and from jobs, medical services, and community resources, which can cause barriers to services and ultimately, isolation.
+Transportation can open doors to various personal, professional, and social opportunities!

-Who Is Eligible to Receive MMP Services
+Who Is Eligible to Receive MMPP Services

-For more information about the MMP call 714.621.3300 or complete the online form.
+For more information about the MMPP call 714.621.3300 or complete the online form.

 Referral Process

-How the Mobility Management Program Works
+How the Mobility Management Professionals Program Works

 Range of Services

-Occasionally a consumer may withdraw from the program without reaching his or her training goals.
 Following case closure, a consumer is given the opportunity to complete a survey to express satisfaction or dissatisfaction regarding the effectiveness of the Mobility Management Program.

 Program Success Story